As part of our ongoing commitment to providing interesting, topical market insight, this month we are looking at the CFO and how the role is changing.

 Automation cannot adapt to the unexpected.
 Proof – try scanning a loaf of bread at the self-checkout, but then put a bunch of bananas in the bagging area!
 Despite its advances, tech is nowhere near the subtle touch of an experienced CFO, so we believe they’re here to stay.

 Do you have any challenges, thoughts or questions that we should consider for our next market insight?
 We’d love to hear from you if so.
-Also, keep an eye out for our Q2 CFO event, coming soon.Posted almost 2 years ago
+Also, keep an eye out for our Q2 CFO event, coming soon.Posted over 3 years ago